 |15th of every month||$6.90 per cubic foot|

 Items that have been in a fulfillment center for more than 365 days are subject to a per-unit long-term storage fee each month.
-Prior to February 15, 2019, the minimum per unit rate was $0.50 per unit for items that have been in a fulfillment center more than 365 days.
-The minimum per-unit charge is $0.15 starting February 15, 2019.
+Before February 15, 2019, the minimum long-term storage fee was $0.50 per unit.
+Since February 15, 2019, the minimum per-unit fee is $0.15.

 This change is not retroactive.
 Either the per-cubic-foot or minimum per-unit long-term storage fee will apply, whichever is greater.